 - Have fun.

-- Spend quality time with them.
+- Spend quality time with the students.

 - Make it a positive experience for everyone.